hawkinsw/dmaceu/README.md

 arguments of every process that is `exec`d on the system.
 Filters available for the launching PID and the name of the program `exec`d.

+### execvsnoop.sh

+This tool will report the command name (i.e., the name of the program) of every program that performs an `execv` and the name of the image it spawns.
+Filters available for the name of the spawning command and the pid of the spawning command.

 ## LICENSE

 Files bearing their own licenses (in the header of the file) are